 So, what’s the best course of action for leaders looking to become more flexible?
 Although there’s no one-size-fits-all recipe for success, consider living in the now, making backup plans, finding a balance between haste and procrastination, accepting criticism, embracing multi-tasking, evolving opinions, being creative and seeing the humor in serious situations.

-Caldwell Partners is a leading international provider of executive search and has been for 50 years.
+Caldwell is a leading international provider of executive search and has been for 50 years.
 As one of the world’s most trusted advisors in executive search, the firm has a sterling reputation built on successful searches for boards, chief and senior executives, and selected functional experts.
-With offices and partners across North America and in London, the firm takes pride in delivering an unmatched level of service and expertise to its clients.
+With offices and partners across North America, Europe, and Asia Pacific, the firm takes pride in delivering an unmatched level of service and expertise to its clients.